 Our Hospitals: CMQ Premiere and CMQ Riviera Nayarit have the best Intensive Care Unit (ICU) in Puerto Vallarta.
 We provide state-of-the-art care and vital support for critically ill patients across the region.
 We are experts in critical care!

-With two critical care wards serving Bahia de Banderas, Hospital CMQ’s Intensive Care Unit in Puerto Vallarta provides effective geographic coverage in convenient and nearby locations.
+With two intensive care wards serving Banderas Bay, our CMQ Hospital’s Intensive Care Unit provides adequate medical coverage in convenient, nearby locations.

-Our Intensive Care Unit (ICU) specializes in caring for patients who are in critical condition, suffering from severe neurologic, cardiac and respiratory illnesses.
-With five fully equipped, state-of-the-art ICU rooms in each location, our team of intensive care specialists and nurses focus on treating the most severe critical conditions.
+Our Intensive Care Unit (ICU) specializes in the care of critically ill patients with severe neurological, cardiac, and respiratory conditions.
+With five fully equipped, state-of-the-art ICU rooms at each location, our team of intensive care specialists and nurses, focuses on treating the most critical severe conditions.